-Ensuring that your goal is aligned with your family values is important. .
-Ideally your goals should help you advance to a new level, personally, academically, or otherwise.
-For example, deciding to have more family dinners or planned family activities will bring the family closer together and deepen individual relationships.
-Start with these questions to help you:
+Ensuring that the goal is aligned with the child’s values is important.
+Ideally, their goals should help them advance to a new level, personally, academically, or otherwise.
+For example, deciding to have more time to do fun activities with a friend will deepen their relationship.
+Try asking:

-- Why do I want to accomplish that?
+- Why do you want to accomplish that?

-- Why is this goal important to me?
+- Why is this goal important to you?

 Defining a deadline up front helps with motivation, especially for those who work better when a sense of urgency looms.
 Knowing that you will achieve your goal on a certain date gives you something to look forward to.
-Setting a goal for a certain number of family dinners or planned family activities each month (or each year) can give you something to celebrate when you achieve it, together.
-Here’s a question to help you start thinking about your timeline:
+Setting a goal for a certain number planned activities with their friend each month (or each year) can give them something to celebrate when they achieve it.
+Ask them when they want to achieve their goal by.

 Remember that goals can’t be achieved overnight and they take time.
-Set yourself up for success by starting small and measurable- if you feel good about your progress, you are more likely to keep going.
+Help set kids up for success by starting small and measurable- if they feel good about their progress, they are more likely to keep going.
 Celebrate little milestones along the way and use setbacks as a way to learn and problem-solve how to reach a goal.